THE TROY NEWSPAPER PROJECT

 transcribed from various Troy, NY newspapers

-A. The Troy New York Daily Whig for the years 1839 to 1848 is the SEVENTH set of
+A. The Troy New York Daily Post for the years 1846 to 1851 is the FIFTH set of newspapers

-newspapers recently added to the Troy Irish Genealogy Website.
-There are 2,814 reported
+recently added to the Troy Irish Genealogy Website.
+There are 2,343 reported deaths and

-deaths and 4,486 names on the reported marriages during this period.
-These records will
+2,143 names on the reported marriages during this period.
+These records will be of great

-be of great interest to genealogy researchers since the information in this data base
+interest to genealogy researchers since the information in this data base predates the

-predates the 1880 New York State law requiring the reporting of death and marriage
+1880 New York State law requiring the reporting of death and marriage records.
+These

-records.
-These records may help with breaking down some of those "brick walls"
+records may help with breaking down some of those "brick walls" that you have

 B. You can view these records by going to the Troy Irish Genealogy website at: